Whatever sentiment of joy was felt by the girl or the awakened lions was not shared by the young man standing with them.

 The Count watched them as they disappeared into the trees before he turned on his heel and wandered inside the house.
 He hoped they would be fine unsupervised.

-He hoped for more than that.
-He had trusted that they would excel without much guidance, just like he had hoped Miss Redley would outperform all expectations.
+In truth, he hoped for more than that.
+He had trusted that they would excel without much guidance, just like he had hoped Miss Redley would outperform all of his expectations.
 But as he paced the hallways in his home, he started to understand that she, Giles, and other mortal creatures needed far more attention from him than he had provided thus far.

 Understanding people was not his strength.
 He had been so certain that her magic was strong.
 He could see it during her accidental demonstration of powers in the drawing room earlier in the morning.
-But the lions’ whispering about her was to remind him that her body was not used to magic.
+But the lions’ whispering about her was to remind him that her body was not used to magic nor how to control it.
 She did not have the benefit of years of practice.
 She was young and in need of guidance.

 At the very least, he had been blind to the hunter.
-But no longer.
+But he would no longer.

 Glad to see the count will be paying attention to those around him a bit more, if this is good or bad I suspect we’ll be seeing soon.